|

 It is sometimes assumed, even by respected writers, that Colossus was used

 to break the German Enigma codes.
-However, this was
+This was

-not the case.
-Colossus was only used to break the codes of the far more
+not the case however.
+Colossus was used to break the codes of the far more

 advanced Lorenz SZ-42, used by Hitler's High